wiseman-timelord/aiDEr-Local/README.md

 - Status: Alpha - Under Development.

 ### DEVELOPMENT:
-1. Currently a Milestone, after getting Ollama Working autonomously from meny config, with relating identification by aider.
+1. Currently a Milestone, after getting Ollama Working autonomously from menu config, with relating identification by aider.
 It works again, time for a break.
 ```
 Starting Ollama server...
 Setting API Base...